One of the most common questions we get asked at Elder HQ is: ‘What do live-in carers actually do on a day-to-day basis?’

 In short, their role and responsibilities depend on the person they’re looking after.
 No two care recipients – and no two days – are the same, and live-in carers know just how important it is to be flexible to shifting needs and circumstances.

-But we don’t do things by halves here at Elder, and we’d prefer to give you an in-depth look at the sort of tasks you can expect a live-in carer to carry out.
+But we don’t do things by halves here at Elder, and we’d prefer to give you an in-depth look at the sort of tasks a live-in carer may carry out.
 In this guide, then, we’ll walk you through a typical day in the life of the care recipient, from the moment they wake up to the moment they drift off.

 Live-in care is an elderly support option in which a caregiver moves into a care recipient’s home to provide round-the clock assistance.

-The caregiver offers as much assistance in day-to-day life as your loved one needs, from providing a reassuring presence to taking a much more active role in their wellbeing.
-They might play a key role in domestic duties and personal care – notably grooming and bathing – as well as ensuring your loved one stays active and healthy.
+The caregiver offers as much assistance in day-to-day life as someone needs, from providing a reassuring presence to taking a much more active role in their wellbeing.
+They might play a key role in domestic duties and personal care – notably grooming and bathing – as well as ensuring an older person. stays active and healthy.

-But above all, they’re there to make your loved one feel safe.
+But above all, they’re there to make them feel safe.
 Live-in carers are qualified professionals with the training required to spot when something’s not right, and they’ll always be on hand to offer their expertise when circumstances start to change.